 What resources are available to me?
 Training and implementation take time.
 A lot of time.
 As you’re researching platforms, consider what kind of support is available.
 Will you be given a dedicated account manager?
 How robust is the platform’s resource library?
 Remember: The best software is the software you actually use.

 Always take advantage of a free trial … and if you are considering purchasing the product, but need more time, ask for an extension.

 On-demand webinars don’t have the same immediate converting power as their live counterparts.
 Instead, they excel at customer education and establishing brand trust.

 Think of your on-demand webinars as a way to educate your existing customer base, and as an ambassador of your company’s willingness to help.

-Here are two of the best software for hosting, recording, and delivering evergreen webinars:
+Here are four of the best software for hosting, recording, and delivering evergreen webinars:

 Demio is a best-of-both-worlds option.
 While its focus is on producing live webinars, Demio makes it simple to build out your webinar library.
 We love how Demio:

 Offers automated recordings, which make it easy to record and archive live events into an easily searchable content library.

 Has a “Stay Registered” feature, which allows participants to sign up once for an ongoing series and captures valuable emails for future marketing efforts.